crd8/crd8/README.md

-- 👋 Hi, I’m @cahya ramadani
+- 👋 Hi, I’m cahya ramadani
+- 🌱 I’m currently learning fullstack development using Mysql, Express, React and Node.

 <!---
 crd8/crd8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.